GodotSteam/GodotSteam-Server/README.md

 ---
 [Documentation is available here](https://godotsteam.com/).

-Feel free to chat with us about GodotSteam on the [CoaguCo Discord server](https://discord.gg/SJRSq6K).
+Feel free to chat with us about GodotSteam on the [GodotSteam Discord server](https://discord.gg/SJRSq6K).

 Donate
 ---